cutieww/Shadow-Wars/README.md

  ## Recommendation:

- To test if the game runs properly, please change number of lives from 3 to larger numbers such as 1000, so you won't die
+ To test if the game runs properly, please change number of lives from 3 to larger numbers such as 1000, so you won't die qucikly and don't need to start from beginning again.

- qucikly and don't need to start from beginning again.
+ You can press 'S' to speed up the game.